erose1337/beautiful-jekyll/aboutme.md

 I am [interested in freelancing, consultation, and full-time employment](https://stackoverflow.com/users/story/3103584) for the right kind of work.

+You can add me on [keybase](https://stackoverflow.com/users/story/3103584) if you are so inclined.

 ### my history

 A can of worms that I have yet to open...